petarpetarpetar/simulator/README.md

 The project is to make a digital electronics simulator.
 Since I'm in highschool I do not have proper experience to do this but I'm givining my best.
-The IDE that I'll be using is Processing (JavaScript) since it has very well integrated graphics representation and already written functions such as rect() and ellipse().
+The IDE that I'll be using is Processing (Java) since it has very well integrated graphics representation and already written functions such as rect() and ellipse().

 The first step was fully understanding the logics behind a simulator program.
 The method it's running is as usual loop: read->update->draw.